alumet-dev/user-book/src/start/install.md

 The packages that contain the Alumet agent have very few dependencies, therefore an older package should work fine on a newer system.
 For example, if you have Ubuntu 25.04, it's fine to download and install the package for Ubuntu 24.04.

-To simplify maintainance, we don't release one package for each OS version, but we focus on LTS ones.
+To simplify maintenance, we don't release one package for each OS version, but we focus on LTS ones.

 ### My OS is not supported, what do I do?